-Now, the first part of the rule is unambiguously clear— a public place is considered unsuitable, but the second part (otherwise unsuitable) can be explained quite differently.
+Now, the first part of the rule is overly clear — a public place is considered “unsuitable,” but the second part “otherwise unsuitable” can, of course, be interpreted quite ambiguously.

-In Thailand today, the rule is massively violated anyway—there is a whole lot of Thai Massage done in a public place, like on the tourist beaches, at markets, in the malls… in the streets.
+Today in Thailand, the rule is massively violated anyway.
+There’s a whole lot of Thai Massage applied in a public place, like on the tourist beaches, at markets, in the mall, in the streets.
 You just can’t miss it.

-It’s a remarkable phenomenon as Thai Massages traditionally used to be given basically in temples, private cabinets, or at home only.
-But Thai Massage practice in Thailand developed quite a bit in past years.
+It’s a remarkable phenomenon because traditionally Thai massages used to be given in temples, private cabinets, or at home only.
+But the Thai Massage practice in Thailand developed quite a bit in past years.
 It changed immensely in volume, appearance, reputation and quality, for both the better and for the worse.

 Thai Massage has become an everyday consumer commodity.
 A little bit like consuming hamburgers.
-In the West, on the other hand, it has not yet become this public fast-food facility as it often shows in Thailand.
-Not yet, but it is changing rapidly—not only Thai Massage, but massage in general is becoming a simple day-to-day commodity.
+In the West, on the other hand, it has not yet become this public fast-food facility as we often see in Thailand.
+Not yet, but it is changing rapidly — not only Thai Massage, but massage in general is becoming a simple day-to-day commodity.

 Moreover, I feel Traditional Thai Massage should be a (healing) commodity, it shouldn’t be positioned as a luxury-spa-service and it shouldn’t be dressed up with a dozen of unnecessary frizzles and sizzles.
 Nevertheless, I do think it’s best to practice in surroundings with a certain meditative, and preferably rustic quality.